 Missing office visits could compromise the outcomes of your weight loss surgery.
 Long-term follow-up care after bariatric surgery is mandatory for success.

-Whether you are having weight loss surgery in Plano, TX or elsewhere, we encourage you to join our online support groups and social community as you go through your process of change.
+Whether you are having weight loss surgery in Plano, TX or elsewhere, we encourage you to join online support groups and social communities as you go through your process of change.
 Friends and family may be less helpful than strangers who have personally experienced dramatic weight loss, so seek out support from those who have been there, and who can help guide the way to lifelong success.